-COUNS 15A Orientation to College 0.5 unit 9 lecture hours
+COUNS 15A Orientation to College

 Designed to provide students with information and skills to facilitate their transition to college.
 Familiarize students with the college community, rules, regulations, and policies.
 Introduce the use of student and campus services.
 Develop a thorough understanding of program requirements and the knowledge necessary for sound educational planning.
 (L)